Fact file - 2017 entry

 This module covers the principles of physical separation processes namely gas absorption, single and multiple effect evaporation, vapour recompression integrated with evaporator, cascade and counter-current leaching process, stagewise and continuous liquid-liquid extraction process.
 You’ll spend around three hours in lectures each week.

-This module aims to provide you with the necessary pre-requisite skills required for the study of modules that require a foundation knowledge of chemistry.
-You’ll spend around five hours in lectures and 13 hours in practicals per week.
+This module aims to provide you with the necessary pre-requisite skills and foundation in chemistry required for further study.
+You'll spend around five hours in lectures and four and a half hours in practicals each week.

 This module will present the basics of thermodynamics with particular emphasis on applications to process plant.
 By the end of the module it is expected that you’ll be able to analyse most of the common energy-based operations found on process plant.
 You’ll spend around three hours in lectures and three hours in practicals each week.

-This module provides a basic understanding of geology and includes topics such as: introduction to the main rock types and minerals, rock forming processes; the composition of the Earth; geological structures; natural hazards including volcanism and earthquakes and geological map interpretation.
-You’ll spend two hours in lectures and five hours in practicals studying for this module.
+This module provides a basic understanding of geology and includes topics such as: introduction to the main rock types and minerals, rock forming processes, the composition of the Earth, geological structures, natural hazards including volcanism and earthquakes and geological map interpretation.
+You’ll spend two hours in lectures and three and a half hours in practical workshops every week.

-This module comprises of two distinct parts.
+This module comprises two distinct parts.
 The first, which accounts for approximately 60% of the material presented during the course, is a revision and extension of important aspects of A-level physics.
-The second part of the course covers basic physical chemistry concepts used by chemical and Environmental Engineers in relevant process industries.
-You’ll spend three hours in lectures studying for this module.
+The second part of the course covers engineering materials used by Chemical and Environmental Engineers in relevant process industries.
+Every week you’ll have three weeks of lectures and a one hour tutorial.

 Chemistry in the Environment